jespersoderlund/mqttloadapp/README.md

 - expression -
 - elapsedscalefactor - Scale factor to apply to the elapsetimestamp, e.g. with a scale factor of 1000 and 20000 ms elapsedtimestamp the variable ”elapsed” would have the value 20 when evaluated in the expressions
 - tickscalefactor - Scale factor to apply to the ”tick” variable, e.g. with a scale factor of 10 and tick of 200 the variable ”tick” would have the value 20 when evaluated in the expression.

+# API
+There is a REST-API

+# Web Interface
+The web interface is built using AngularJS and is completly stand-alone, it could be delivered as a separate deployment unit and served from S3, but given scope and the fact that a server needs to be available to run the load, the web interface is delivered from the packaged WAR-application

+# Server
+The server is currently built and developed and tested using Glassfish 4 but should run a container supporting JAX-RS.
+A small tweak to the configuration had to be done to ellinimate a problem with a version of Guava in Glassfish "leaking" into the application and interfered with Guava functionality used in the application.

 # Configuration
 Configuration locations can be either in a local file system or in S3.
 All S3 locations are on the form "s3://<bucket>/<key>".
 When configuring the root, then all objects are accessed relative to that.